 Change the seals of the connecting pipes regularly.
 Storage of gas cylinders in an inappropriate area is strictly forbidden, please ensure that your gas cylinders are stored appropriately.

-Open the faucet.
-Open the cylinder valve.
-Reset the regulator.
-Perform a leak test on the various fittings with soapy water or a test product Replace your bottle in its compartment.
+Open the faucet, then the cylinder valve and reset the regulator.
+Perform a leak test on the various fittings with soapy water or a test product.
+Replace your bottle in its compartment.
 Your bottle is now ready for use.

 © 2018 The CO2 Gas Company Ltd. Registered company no. 03767518.